Updated 2026-08-17

 • Gas vs electric? — If a gas line exists, the DLGX equivalent costs ~$100 more and pennies less per load; either is fine.

-Known low $949.00 (holiday promos) ≈ at the known lowMSRP $1,149.00
+Known low $949.00 (holiday promos) 5% above the lowMSRP $1,149.00

 Why this one: The default answer of everyone who tracks repairs: 7.8% first-year service rate (only Miele does better, at nearly double the price), famously silent (44 dBA), and the racks-and-quiet quality you touch daily.
 The 300 Series is where Bosch's value peaks — higher tiers add trim, not cleaning.